Blinds with Curtains: 11 Ways to Layer Window Treatments

 Once you’ve made your final selections, order your window treatments and hardware and wait for them to arrive.
 Once they come, you can install them yourself or get a professional to do so for you.
 When you’re done, sit back and enjoy your fabulous new layered window treatments.

-So that’s how you choose layered window treatments.
-If you need some inspiration, browse our list of our favorite ways to layer window treatments:
+So that's how you choose layered window treatments.
+If you need some inspiration, browse the list of our favourite ways to combine curtains and blinds together:

 1. Wood Blinds + Curtains